DSpenn/MVC14/README.md

 # 14 Model-View-Controller (MVC): Tech Blog

-## scrach delete
-home
-    "The Tech Blog"
-    shows all posts by all users
-dashboard
-        new post
-        shows all your posts,
-                can click on them and update them login page or logout button
-        --> sign up instead of login

-edit post page.

-ability to comment on posts

 ## Your Task

 Writing about tech can be just as important as making it.
 Developers spend plenty of time creating new applications and debugging existing codebases, but most developers also spend at least some of their time reading and writing about technical concepts, recent advancements, and new technologies.
 A simple Google search for any concept covered in this course returns thousands of think pieces and tutorials from developers of all skill levels!